-Brig.
+Maj.
 Gen. Smith earned his commission from the United States Air Force Academy in 1992.
-He is a combat-proven Command Pilot who has deployed in support of operations Enduring Freedom, three tours supporting Iraqi Freedom, Allied Force, Northern Watch, Southern Watch and Noble Eagle.
+He served on Active Duty until 2002, and subsequently transitioned to the Air Force Reserves.
+During his Air Force career, Maj.
+Gen. Smith has commanded at the squadron, group and wing level.
+He is a combat-proven Command Pilot who has deployed in support of operations Enduring Freedom, three tours supporting Iraqi Freedom, Allied Force, Northern Watch, Southern Watch and Noble Eagle, a career totaling more than 4,000 flying hours and over 700 combat hours.

 1992 Bachelor of Science, Social Science, United States Air Force Academy, Colorado Springs, Colo.